 Day-to-day life at McCreas

-My day-to-day work can vary a good deal which is great as it allows me to learn about more aspects of the business than I otherwise might.
+My day-to-day work can vary a good deal which is great as it allows me to learn about more aspects of the business which I otherwise might not.

 I assist Jonathan, our Pension & Investment Specialist, in the generation of Final Salary Transfer Reports; I provide Management Information to Lesley-Anne, Douglas and our Accounting team which includes Remuneration and KPI data; I work alongside the two Claire's and Jenny (three of our Senior Administrators) on a range of Administrative tasks which includes helping clients with their queries directly.

 Before working at McCreas I worked for Renfrewshire Council doing Project Management and Administrative work.
 This work kept me going after the completion of my Masters in Applied Economics and while I sought practical experience in Financial Services to complement my academic work.
 I was also able to study CII exams and work towards professional qualifications.

 Our focus on looking after clients – which is not something I entirely understood when I started working here.
 Sometimes that can be as simple as helping an older client with their car insurance.
 Sometimes it can be as complex assisting in arranging a client’s affairs to ensure their wishes are carried out.

 I still have a lot to learn about how best to look after our clients, but delivering that, as well as working alongside like-minded colleagues whom I can learn from, is one of the best things about working at McCreas.

 I enjoy reading on a range of topics on my spare time including history and philosophy.
 It's an excellent way to decompress and relax after a full week's work.